BioImageTools/biomero-schema/README.md

 pixi shell
 ```

-Or use `pip install -e .` (or equivilant) in a virtual environment.
+Or use `pip install -e .` (or equivalent) in a virtual environment.

 ## Usage